dmynerd78/switcheroo-lite/README.md

 "F1C11A22FAEE3B82F21B330E1B786A39": "The Legend of Zelda: Breath of the Wild",
 ```

-Note the comma at the end of the sequence.
-This is required.
+The comma at the end of the sequence is required.
-Also note the program will remove any invalid characters (colon, question mark, etc.) from the final name
+**Note:** the program will remove any invalid characters (colon, question mark, etc.) from the final name